Deborah Hewson

 You will have an opportunity to engage in professional practice within a variety of health and social care settings across public, private, voluntary and independent sectors.
 The range of placements in traditional and non-traditional settings enables you to develop and advance your skills in assessment and intervention with clients.
 You will be encouraged to consider the evidence base for current practice throughout the Occupational Therapy course.

-The BSc Occupational Therapy degreeis delivered in three formats:
+This degree in Occupational Therapy is delivered in three formats:

 All of the University of Northampton’s Occupational Therapy BSc graduates gain an academic degree which will then allow you to apply for registration with the Health and Care Professions Council (HCPC) to obtain a licence to practice and become a member of the Royal College of Occupational Therapists.